CarlosVRL/PPPUsingCPP/README.md

 # PPUsingCPP

-A library of drills and routines following Programming: Principles and Practice Using C++, B. Stroustrup, 2nd Edition
+A library of drills and routines adopted from Programming: Principles and Practice Using C++, B. Stroustrup, 2nd Edition.